sriyogesh94/dcos-docs/1.7/usage/tutorials/arangodb/index.md

 **Scope**:

-This tutorial covers the basics in order to get you started with ArangoDB on DC/OS.
+This tutorial covers the basics to get you started with ArangoDB on DC/OS.

 ## Prerequisites